 One of the most important things to understand about caring for a parrot is that these birds are not domesticated like dogs and cats.
-In the wild, birds spend much of their day flying around, foraging and eating, and engaging in social interactions with each other.
-Parrot owners need provide their pets with ways of carrying out their natural behaviors within the confines of their homes.
+In the wild, birds spend much of their day flying around, foraging and eating and engaging in social interactions with each other.
+Parrot owners need to provide their pets with ways of carrying out their natural behaviors within the confines of their homes.

 Physical, Mental and Social Stimulation

 Parrots need a good deal of stimulation and daily exercise to keep them from becoming bored, so provide them with as much supervised out-of-cage time as possible.
 Spend time playing with them and their toys, teaching them tricks, or just including them in your daily routines, such as watching TV or reading a book.

 Setting up a play stand in another room offers a great way to give your bird time out of his cage and also gives him a change of environment.
 There are a wide variety of play stands available at pet supply stores and online, so make sure to get one that's suitable for the size of your bird.

 Tricks and Talking

 Teaching your parrot a variety of behaviors also stimulates its mind, and there are a variety of fun tricks parrots can learn.
 If you have more than one parrot, you just might notice that the others quickly pick up on the tricks you teach the first parrot.
 Parrots can learn how to shake the left foot and right foot, wave, give a high-five and turn around.
 Some species, like conures, can even learn to roll on their backs.